geovedi/book-notes/2022/the-myth-of-normal.notes.md

 ### Jesus in the Tipi: Psychedelics and Healing
 - Introduction and Personal Experience:
-  - The author recounts an experience where Shipibo shamans expelled them from a retreat.
+  - Maté recounts an experience where Shipibo shamans expelled them from a retreat.
   - They reflect on their role as a healer using ayahuasca, a plant medicine.
-  - The author's past ceremonies have yielded minimal results, leaving them skeptical about personal transformation.
+  - Maté's past ceremonies have yielded minimal results, leaving them skeptical about personal transformation.
 - Temple of the Way of Light and Shamans:
-  - The author describes the Temple of the Way of Light as a reputable place for ayahuasca ceremonies.
+  - Maté describes the Temple of the Way of Light as a reputable place for ayahuasca ceremonies.
   - The temple is run by an Englishman named Matthew, working with Shipibo shamans.
   - The shamans and the staff aim to provide an authentic and meaningful experience for Western participants.
 - Ayahuasca Ceremonies and Personal Transformation:
-  - The author's role involves facilitating ayahuasca ceremonies and helping participants set intentions.
+  - Maté's role involves facilitating ayahuasca ceremonies and helping participants set intentions.
   - They describe the process of plant sessions at night and their facilitation during the day.
-  - The author expresses skepticism about their own personal healing through ayahuasca.
+  - Maté expresses skepticism about their own personal healing through ayahuasca.
 - Experiencing the Ceremony and Insights:
-  - The author joins the group for ceremonies, but nothing transformative happens for them.
+  - Maté joins the group for ceremonies, but nothing transformative happens for them.
   - Despite disappointments, they continue participating, reflecting on the experiences of others.
-  - The shamans meet with the author, revealing that their energy is disturbing and dense.
+  - The shamans meet with Maté, revealing that their energy is disturbing and dense.
 - Transformation and Healing:
-  - The shamans suggest that the author's unresolved energy is affecting the group negatively.
+  - The shamans suggest that Maté's unresolved energy is affecting the group negatively.
-  - Initially taken aback, the author accepts the shamans' insights and agrees to work on their energy.
+  - Initially taken aback, Maté accepts the shamans' insights and agrees to work on their energy.
-  - The author spends days in isolation, receiving special ceremonies from the shamans.
+  - Maté spends days in isolation, receiving special ceremonies from the shamans.
 - Case Studies and Healing Power of Psychedelics:
-  - The author presents cases of individuals who have experienced healing through psychedelics.
+  - Maté presents cases of individuals who have experienced healing through psychedelics.
   - The story of Mee Ok, a Korean adoptee, highlights the transformational power of ayahuasca.
   - The body-mind unity is discussed as a mechanism for healing and transformation.
 - Psychedelics as Transformational Tools:
-  - The author introduces the idea of psychedelics as transformational teachers.
+  - Maté introduces the idea of psychedelics as transformational teachers.
   - Plant medicines have been traditionally used for guidance, wisdom, and connection.
   - Wade Davis emphasizes the profound insights gained through psychedelics.
 - Mechanisms of Transformation through Psychedelics: